Butter of the Gods recipe is a steak-topper that is so good that you’ll never want to eat your smoked steaks with anything else ever again.

 How to Make Butter of the Gods

-5 days before you want to use your Butter of the Gods, you need to begin the process of curing egg yolks.
-Start by mixing together 1 3/4 cup of Salt with 1 1/4 cup of sugar until fully combined.
-Spread the mixture out onto a large plate and use the back of a spoon to create 4 small indents spaced equally apart.
+It would be best if you began curing egg yolks five days before using your Butter of the Gods.
+Start by mixing 1 3/4 cups of Salt with 1 1/4 cups of sugar until thoroughly combined.
+Spread the mixture onto a large plate and use the back of a spoon to create four small indents spaced equally apart.

 Separate the egg yolk from the whites of your large eggs.
 There are a few different ways of doing this, though the easiest option is to break the egg into two halves making sure the whole egg remains in one half.
 Gently pass the egg from one half of the shell to the other over a bowl, allowing the whites to drop into the bowl naturally.
 If done correctly, you should be left with only your egg yolk in the shell.